 I want to build on this man's work: https://truestrangenews.com/tooth-health-cure-for-cavities but his page has disappeared.

-I can't find the study anywhere, but I remember reading an article showing that mice who never digested carbohydrates still got cavities if they were injected with glucose solution, causing a glycemic response and leading to type 2 diabetes.
+I can't find the study anywhere, but I remember reading an article showing that mice who never digested simple carbohydrates still got cavities if they were injected with glucose solution, causing a glycemic response and leading to type 2 diabetes.

 Until the future is available, you may have to make due with what is available in the present.
 We would likely have better solutions already, but there is little capital initiative for investing in solutions, much like there is little capital initiative to end wars (think military-industrial complex).